11 Types Of Shampoo And How To Pick The Right One For Your Hair

 Advertisement

-Not only may it help you have better-looking hair, but giving your scalp a little extra love could potentially impact your hair health in a more significant way, too, as Reslan went on, "Due to a rise in hair thinning and hair loss issues, the focus is now shifting to the scalp and the importance of maintaining a healthy scalp microbiome, especially for women.
+Not only may it help you have better-looking hair, but giving your scalp a little extra love could also potentially impact your hair health in a more significant way, too, as Reslan went on, "Due to a rise in hair thinning and hair loss issues, the focus is now shifting to the scalp and the importance of maintaining a healthy scalp microbiome, especially for women.
 Since the scalp is an extension of our facial skin, it similarly has a pH level, moisture levels, and cells that benefit from exfoliation and regeneration."

 The best kind of scalp-health shampoo for you can vary depending on what your issues or concerns may be.
 For those with dandruff, an anti-dandruff shampoo with key ingredients zinc pyrithione and selenium sulfide may help the most.
 If you have flaking but anti-dandruff shampoos don't seem to work, you may need to visit a dermatologist to determine if you have a different scalp issue, like dermatitis, which may need prescription shampoo.
 For those with a dry scalp, seeking out products with humectants is key.